Symptoms

 Management

-Management plans for ME/CFS
+Treatment plans for ME/CFS

-Your doctor should discuss all of the options with you, and explain the benefits and risks of any treatment.
+Your doctor should discuss all of the options with you and explain the benefits and risks of any treatment.

 They should work with you to develop a treatment plan that suits you and takes into account your circumstances and preferences.